- Northeastern: 12/04/2023

 Needs Institutional Endorsement

 - A full-time junior-level student at a four-year institution pursuing a bachelor’s degree during the 2019-2020 academic year.
-‘Junior’ here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2018 and August 2019, a student in his or her second or third year of collegiate study who expects to graduate during the 2017-2018 academic year, or a senior-level student who is a resident of Puerto Rico or the Islands.
+‘Junior’ here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2019 and August 2020, a student in his or her second or third year of collegiate study who expects to graduate during the 2018-2019 academic year.

 - U.S. citizenship (or a U.S. national from a Pacific Island) or expect to receive citizenship by the date the Scholarship will be awarded.